CORONAVIRUS (COVID-19) EMERGENCY PLAN FOR BISHOP’S FUNERAL HOME

 As a public establishment we want to inform you that we are taking all necessary precautions to ensure we reduce any potential risk.

 We are monitoring all communications distributed by the New Brunswick Department of Public Health with regard to information on the Coronavirus (Covid-19).
 As of March 19, 2020 there were new restrictions put in place by the New Brunswick government, which must be followed.
-These have been updated as of January 27, 2021 for New Brunswick in the current “ORANGE” phase of the province.
+These have been updated as of September 25, 2021 for New Brunswick with the reinstatement of the manditory order in the current Green phase of the province.
+The reinstatement of the single household bubble with a steady 20 people.

-To ensure your risk is minimized, we have put the following Emergency Plan into place:
+To ensure your risk is minimized, we have put the following Plan into place:

 - We are still available 24/7 to serve the needs of our community.